maelfabien/maelfabien.github.io/_posts/2019-7-1-Explainability.md

 ## Informing human decision-making

-For many human decisions that cannot (yet?) be made automatically by an algorithm, insights on the model prediction can bring explanability to support a decision.
+For many human decisions that cannot (yet?) be made automatically by an algorithm, insights on the model prediction can bring explainability to support a decision.

 ## Building trust